fraterblack/mailchimpv3-laravel/README.md

 # fraterblack/mailchimpv3-laravel
 A minimal service provider to set up and use the Mailchimp APi v3 PHP library in Laravel v5.*

-This service provider use Mailchimp API https://github.com/drewm/mailchimp-api, a super-simple, minimum abstraction Mailchimp API v3 wrapper, in PHP.
+This service provider use Mailchimp API https://github.com/drewm/mailchimp-api.
+A super-simple, minimum abstraction Mailchimp API v3 wrapper, in PHP.

 ## Installation
 You can install using Composer: